noahweasley/noahweasley.github.io/README.md

 ## About Me

-I'm a Software Engineer with 1 years of experience in the industry.
-I have a degree in Electronics and Computer Engineering from Nnamdi Azikiwe University, and have worked on a variety of projects.
+I'm a Software Engineer and have worked on a variety of projects.
 In my free time, I enjoy listening to music, gaming and talking walks.

 ## Projects